 Day 9: Pali Aike National Park

 We’ll cross the windy Magellan Straight on a car ferry, staying on the lookout for Commerson’s and Dusky Dolphins, cormorants galore and, often, a diving petrel.
 The main focus of today’s efforts however, is to venture into the remote Pali Aike National Park where terrestrial wildlife abounds.
 This is the guanaco’s domain, where herds roam freely and frequently on the slow-going roads within the park.
 We’ll literally rub shoulders with dozens of them.
 Where there are guanacos, there are pumas, and we’ll be on the lookout for these elusive cats.
 Several caves in the park present interesting archaeological history and we can enter one of them.
-On the roads in Pali Aike we can see some magnificent birds such as Coscoroba Swan, Chocolate-vented Tyrant, White-bridled Finch and the endemic Ruddy-headed Goose.
+On the roads in Pali Aike we can see some magnificent birds such as Coscoroba Swan, Chocolate-vented Tyrant, White-bridled Finch and Tawny-throated Dotterel.
 Other mammals may include both South American Gray Fox and Culpeo Fox, and Humboldt’s Hog-nosed Skunk.
+Another species we’d like to see is the endemic Ruddy-headed Goose.
 After a steady drive we spend the night in Puerto Natales on the shores of the Pacific, our second ocean of the day.
 Night in Puerto Natales.

 Day 10 – 12: Torres del Paine